Planning For Long-Term Care

 Medicaid, on the other hand, is a state-administered federal program designed to provide low-income individuals long-term care and medical coverage.
 Applicants must meet strict asset and income tests to be eligible, or they must “spend down” assets to meet the standards.
 To determine Medicaid eligibility, each state will look back over a required period (usually between 36 and 60 months) prior to the applicant’s request for Medicaid assistance to ensure the applicant has met Medicaid asset transfer regulations.
 Generally, if an asset was transferred during that period, but not exchanged for fair market value, the transfer will trigger a period of ineligibility.
 Medicaid requirements are complicated, especially since each state construes the program differently.
 To ensure you will meet Medicaid’s strict eligibility requirements, consult your elder law attorney before attempting to transfer assets to qualify for Medicaid.

 Speak To An Elder Law Attorney

 The biggest concern of many aging Americans can be finding the means to afford assisted living, nursing home or in-home care.
-For those without the resources to privately pay for long-term care, careful advance planning with Polizzotto & Polizzotto in Brooklyn, New York, can help you meet your long-term care needs.
+For those without the resources to privately pay for long-term care, careful advance planning with The Law Offices of Polizzotto & Polizzotto, LLC in Brooklyn, New York, can help you meet your long-term care needs.